 Chris spent the morning with Black Sunshine.
 Thanks to a crusty inline fuel filter and other carburetor issues, she was running rough.
-The fact that she’s running at all is thanks to Chris being a brave and inventive human being.
-Black Sunshine was down for the count long enough for a chickadee to build a nest on the engine and lay eggs.
+The fact that she’s running at all is thanks to Chris being resourceful and figuring out how to tweak a few engine parts to get her moving again.

 I didn’t come prepared with a foraging bag but put 5 in my open front pocket and took them out a few times to hopefully spread their microscopic spores.
 The morel the merrier.

 It was fun to see wildflowers gaining strength on our mountain above the creek.
 Shade- and moisture-loving purple phacelia seems to love our land and should be at peak by next week.